 Peyton Reed Directs

-At the helm of the first ANT-MAN was Peyton Reed, who did an impressive job with sci-fi/action/heist thriller/comedy blockbuster and then returned as the director for the sequel.
+At the helm of the first ANT-MAN was Peyton Reed, who did an impressive job with the sci-fi/action/heist thriller/comedy blockbuster and then returned as the director for the sequel.
 The filmmaker will once again direct Paul Rudd, Evangeline Lilly and co. in ANT-MAN AND THE WASP: QUANTUMANIA, which Reed confirmed was done shooting via Twitter in November 2021.

 Reed made his feature-length directorial debut with the quintessential competitive cheerleading classic BRING IT ON in 2000 before going on to helm more hit comedies like 2003’s DOWN WITH LOVE, 2006’s THE BREAK-UP with Jennifer Aniston and Vince Vaughn and YES MAN starring Jim Carrey in 2008.
 He has also directed episodes of TV sitcoms like “New Girl,” as well as two episodes of Disney+’s smash hit STAR WARS spin-off, “The Mandalorian.”